HEEM

 Sketching and designing HEEM's layouts for prototyping

-The journey roadmaps became the foundations for HEEM's low-fidelity wireframes.
+The journey roadmaps became the foundations for HEEM's mid-fidelity wireframes.

 HEEM Process 1 - Access AR camera and upload furniture